fbpx

 Accreditation Information and Outcomes Measures

-Extensive information about LSSU’s MLS-Clinical Concentration, including accreditation information, program goals and outcomes measures, and policies and procedures, is provided in the Student Handbook Student Handbook LSSU MLS-Clinical Concentration 2021-2022.
+Extensive information about LSSU’s MLS-Clinical Concentration, including accreditation information, program goals and outcomes measures, and policies and procedures, is provided in the Student Handbook: Student Handbook LSSU MLS-Clinical Concentration 2022-2023.

 Key accreditation information is also provided below.
-The information provided here was updated in May 2022, while the 2021-2022 Handbook was updated in August 2021.
-The next edition of the Handbook (for AY 2022-2023) will be published by the end of August 2022.
+The information provided here was updated in May 2023, while the 2022-2023 Handbook was updated in November 2022.

 II.
 Program Mission Statement